cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 Please implement `get isEnabled()` so the button is not enable if you don't have any `PointDomainObjects`.

 Make a similar `DeleteAllPointsCommand`.
-When deleting object in a list, remember to iterate in reverse order.
+When deleting object by a collection, remember to iterate in reverse order.
 I have done it in this way (maybe it can be done simpler?)

 ```typescript
     const array = Array.from(.....)